imbalance computer music | ML 025 | December 2009

 Total running time: 61:06

-About the different formats: The CD release is as close as possible to my listening situation when creating the music, inlcuding the crossfades between some of the tracks.
-For the download versions, those overlapps were removed to support random playback or the purchase of single tracks from the album (even while this release is really meant to be one single entity).
-The vinyl version adds its typical artefacts which I quite like; it sounds slightly more distorted and punchy in a nice way.
+About the different formats: The CD release is my ideal version, with its crossfades between some of the tracks.
+For the download versions, those overlapps were removed to support random playback or the purchase of single tracks from the album (even while this release is really meant to be one single entity!).
+The vinyl version also adds its typical artefacts which I quite like: It sounds slightly more distorted and punchy in a nice way.

-Design by snc based on photos captured by Robert Henke.
+Mastering by Rashad Becker.
+Design by snc based on photos by Robert Henke.